adamsuryasarwono/img-to-ascii/README.md

 # IMAGE TO ASCII

-Program ini mengubah gambar menjadi ascii menggunakan bahasa python dan menampilkannya di terminal.

-!
+This program converts an image to ascii using python language and displays it in the terminal.

 ## How To Use

 * **Update the IMG_PATH variable in the script to point to the location of the image you wish to convert (e.g., "my_photo.png").**

----

 ## Requirements